chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 ```
 In addition to the common arguments listed above, the CNN-specific arguments are:

-#### CNN Specific
+#### CNN Specific Arguments:
 - `--model`: Must be set to 'cnn'.
 - `--layers`: Layer pattern (e.g. 2 2 2 2 for ResNet-18).
 - `--use_residual`: Enable residual (skip) connections.

 ### Results CNN vs ResNet on CIFAR10
-The second set of experiments focused on CNNs applied to the **CIFAR-10** dataset.
-I experimented with ResNet-style models of varying depths (ResNet-18, ResNet-34, and a deeper ResNet-50-like network), with and without residual connections, and with or without a learning rate scheduler.
-These experiments helped me understand how architectural depth and skip connections affect model performance.
+The second set of experiments focused on applying CNNs to the **CIFAR-10** dataset.
+I experimented with ResNet-style models of varying depths (ResNet-18, ResNet-34, and a deeper ResNet-50-like network (only in configuration, without adding bottleneck blocks)), with and without residual connections, and with or without a learning rate scheduler.
+These experiments provided insights into how architectural depth and skip connections influence model performance.

 **Key observations:**